(A pdf version of this policy is available for download here)

 xi shall determine if the public may participate at a meeting of a sub-committee that they are permitted to attend; and

-xii may dissolve a committee.
+xii may dissolve a committee or a sub-committee.

 e Advisory committees and outside bodies

 i The Council may appoint advisory committees comprised of a number of councillors and non-councillors and appoint councillors to serve on outside bodies.
 Advisory committees and any sub-committees may consist wholly of persons who are non-councillors.